hpjoshi/ap-perfmon/README.md

 - Network provisioning and decommisioning time

 ## How-To
 The ap-perfmon experiment framework can be used in a `master` or a `worker` mode.
 The `worker` mode runs the experiments on the local host and stores the logs and results of the experiment locally as well.
-The `master` mode allows starting experiments remotely on the specified `workers`, and then copy over the logs and results to the specified directory on the master.
+The `master` mode allows starting experiments remotely on the specified `workers`, and then copy over the logs and results to the specified directory on the `master`.
+In addition, the `master` mode also prepares the `worker` nodes by cloning this git repo to the specified directory, or if the git repo already exists then pulls in the latest code.
+It is recommended to use this mode for conducting experiments.

 ### Master Mode
 - Clone this repository to the `master` node, a node from where all worker nodes can be logged into with ssh.